Collegehive/IIMB-BBADBE/MFS/Important Questions/Module 7.md

 * **Customer-based pricing:** Channel members can provide valuable insights into customer preferences and willingness to pay.
 * **Competition-based pricing:** Channel members can monitor competitor pricing and adjust their own strategies accordingly.

+---

-**5. How can retailers effectively adapt to the evolving retail landscape, including the rise of e-commerce and changing consumer expectations, to maintain competitiveness and drive success?**
+### 5. How can retailers effectively adapt to the evolving retail landscape, including the rise of e-commerce and changing consumer expectations, to maintain competitiveness and drive success?

 Retailers can adapt to the evolving landscape by: